onzfonz/comp227/src/content/1/en/part1b.md

 referenceToGreet() // prints "hello, my name is undefined"
 ```

-When calling the method through a reference, the method loses knowledge of what the original *this* was.
+When calling the method through a reference, the method loses knowledge of what the original `this` was.
-Contrary to other languages, in JavaScript the value of [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) is defined based on <i>how the method is called</i>.
+Contrary to other languages, in JavaScript the value of [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) is defined based on *how the method is called*.
-When calling the method through a reference the value of *this* becomes the so-called [global object](https://developer.mozilla.org/en-US/docs/Glossary/Global_object) and the end result is often not what the software developer had originally intended.
+When calling the method through a reference the value of `this` becomes the so-called [global object](https://developer.mozilla.org/en-US/docs/Glossary/Global_object) and the end result is often not what the software developer had originally intended.

-Losing track of *this* when writing JavaScript code brings forth a few potential issues.
+Losing track of `this` when writing JavaScript code brings forth a few potential issues.
 Situations often arise where React or Node (or more specifically the JavaScript engine of the web browser) needs to call some method in an object that the developer has defined.
 However, in this course, we avoid these issues by using "this-less" JavaScript.

-One situation leading to the "disappearance" of *this* arises when we set a timeout to call the *greet* function on the *arto* object, using the [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) function.
+One situation leading to the "disappearance" of `this` arises when we set a timeout to call the `greet` function on the `arto` object, using the [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) function.

 ```js
 const arto = {